Dual-LAO for calculating fast and robust relative binding free energies of simple and complex transformations: Methodology

 \subsubsection{Plain MD Simulations}

-In this work, all molecular dynamics (MD) and advanced sampling simulations were performed using the Tinker-HP molecular dynamics package (Version 1.2)~\cite{tinker-hp,adjoua_tinker-hp_2021}, which includes the integrated \texttt{Colvars}~\cite{fiorin2013using} library for $\text{dual-LAO}$ $\text{RBFE}$ calculations.
+In this work, all molecular dynamics (MD) and advanced sampling simulations were performed using the Tinker-HP molecular dynamics package (Version 1.2)~\cite{tinker-hp,adjoua_tinker-hp_2021}, which includes the integrated \texttt{Colvars}~\cite{fiorin2013using} library for $\text{Dual-LAO}$ $\text{RBFE}$ calculations.
 Simulations utilized the polarizable AMOEBA force field \cite{ponder_current_2010,wu2012automation,shi_polarizable_2013,AMOEBA-nucleic} for the protein, solvent (water), and counter-ions.
-Ligand parameters were derived using the \texttt{Poltype} package \cite{poltype2}.
+Ligand parameters were derived using the \texttt{Poltype} package \cite{poltype2} (see Computational Cost and Performance Metrics section (Supplementary Methods) for further detail).
 Each system was constructed within a cubic water box, sized to ensure a minimum separation of $12$~\AA{} between the ligand and any box boundary.
 The solvent was set to an aqueous $\text{NaCl}$ solution at a concentration of $0.15$~M to ensure physiological relevance and system neutrality.